-The pace of further developments at the Project will be controlled by the availability of funds from:
+The pace of further developments at the Project in 2016 will be controlled by the availability of funds from:

-- \$1 million cash balance at March 31, 2016; - \$110 million undrawn portion of the Red Kite loan facility (See December 30, 2014 News Release) the final draw of the loan facility will be advanced on the completion of certain project and financing milestones. - \$24 million Caterpillar Financial Services Corporation ("Caterpillar") equipment lease finance facility (see October 1, 2013 News Release) which is to be used for the purchase of mobile equipment and a portion of which is subject to certain conditions; and, - \$5 million undrawn portion of the Pala Convertible Loan facility.
+- \$9.8 million cash balance as at June 30, 2016; - Release of the \$78 million undrawn portion of the Red Kite loan facility the final draw of the loan facility is contingent on and subject to certain project and financing milestones. - \$24 million Caterpillar Financial Services Corporation ("Caterpillar") equipment lease finance facility (see October 1, 2013 News Release) which is to be used for the purchase of mobile equipment and a portion of which is subject to certain conditions, - Further issuances of equity, or funding from prospective joint venture or strategic partners.

-Further project work in 2016 will be dependent on which project development option is advanced and the availability and timing of financing, including consideration of a partner for the large open pit development.
+Further project work in 2016 will be dependent on which project development option is advanced and the availability and timing of financing, including consideration of a project partner.